|Nutritional Guidelines (per serving)|

-In a heavy saucepan, heat the olive oil over medium heat.
+In a heavy saucepan or dutch oven, heat the olive oil over medium heat.
 Add the onion and garlic, and cook for 5 minutes until tender, stirring frequently.

 Add 1 cup chicken broth to the saucepan, and cook until liquid is reduced, stirring constantly.